-One From Zero is a site that features entry-level tutorial videos for software that is used for making art with computers.
+One From Zero features entry-level tutorial videos for software that is used for making art with computers.
 But more than that, the videos are designed to teach you how to learn software.
-It’s not that all software is that same (oh, how I wish it was…).
+It’s not that all software is that same (oh, how I wish it was).
 It’s that the methodology, the approach to decrypting a program’s interface, is consistent no matter what kind of program it is.

-As you go through these videos, you’ll notice that they are a bit different from many other tutorials (tutorials that are very good for lots of things).
+As you go through these videos, you’ll notice that they are different from other tutorials.
 One From Zero videos are unscripted.
 I make mistakes (some real, some not).
 Sometimes I honestly forget where tools are.
 The computer crashes a few times.
 I take you through the process of how to figure your way out of a problem.

 This site won’t make you a master.
 That’s not what it’s for, and there are lots of perfectly good classes and video tutorials to help you get to that level.
 But this will take you from a place where you may know next to nothing, and bring you to a place where you are comfortable to move on.
 Something from nothing.
 A one, from zero.

-The videos are free.
-They are not specific to a school, curriculum, or program.
+The videos are free for you to watch.
 They are privately funded and hosted by Quark Nova.
 Hope you enjoy!